memnt01F/exam-scheduling-system/README.md

-# ExamEase — KFUPM Exam Scheduling System
+# KFUPM Exam Scheduling System

 A full-stack web application for managing and scheduling exams at KFUPM.
 Built with React (Vite) on the front-end and Node.js + Express.js + MongoDB Atlas on the back-end.